 Claims a flight is only a dangerous as a gun.

-A fellow at the University of Minnesota’s Institute on the Environment published a profane tweetstorm Wednesday in response to a tour guru pronouncing that he became flying to Madrid.
+A fellow at the University of Minnesota’s Institute on the Environment published a profane tweetstorm Wednesday in response to a tour guru saying he was flying to Madrid.
 Eric Holthaus, a meteorologist, shamed Jason Rabinowitz for his decision to fly to Spain for no purpose.
 “We are in a weather emergency,” Holthaus wrote.
-“What the fuck are you are questioning, you selfish, entitled asshole?
+“What the fuck are you questioning, you selfish, entitled asshole?
 People are demise due to this kind of shit.”

-Rabinowitz, who hosts a podcast approximately airline travel, had discovered tickets to fly spherical journey to Madrid from New York’s JFK for much less than $300 and commented that the price tag made him need to visit the Spanish capital even though he typically wouldn’t need to.
-Holthaus became his reaction to Rabinowitz into a complete thread, where he stated “unnecessary” air journey must be illegal and is “simply as deadly as a gun.”
+Rabinowitz, who hosts a podcast about airline travel, had discovered tickets to fly round trip to Madrid from New York’s JFK for less than $300 and commented that the price tag made him need to visit the Spanish capital even though he typically wouldn’t need to.
+Holthaus turned his reaction to Rabinowitz into a complete thread, where he stated that “unnecessary” air travel must be illegal and is “simply as deadly as a gun.”

-Rabinowitz did now not respond to Holthaus’s tweets, who in a later tweet stated that the visitor changed into accomplishing a behavior this is “outrageous.”
+Rabinowitz did now not respond to Holthaus’s tweets, who, in a later tweet, stated that the visitor changed into accomplishing a behavior this is “outrageous.”
 He apologized for calling Rabinowitz a crude name, however.
 “I agree with giving people the advantage of the doubt,” Holthaus wrote.
-“I shouldn’t have used that word to explain a person, and I apologize for it and could work on doing higher.
+“I shouldn’t have used that word to explain a person, and I apologize.
+I could work on doing higher.
 It’s the system as a whole that desires alternate.”
-That machine turned into additionally singled out, with Holthaus blasting leaders and the airline enterprise for their position inside the “outrageous” and “everlasting destruction of the biosphere on the most effective planet within the regarded universe that could harbor lifestyles.”
+That machine was also singled out, with Holthaus blasting leaders and the airline enterprise for their position inside the “outrageous” and “everlasting destruction of the biosphere on the most effective planet within the regarded universe that could harbor lifestyles.”